 Some weight scales are more accurate than others.
-An inaccurate scale is misleading, and has the potential to affect decisions you make for your exercise routine and food intake.
+An inaccurate scale is misleading and has the potential to affect decisions you make for your exercise routine and food intake.
 One group of people that may experience difficulty with getting accurate body metrics are serious athletes and body builders.
 Their higher-than-average muscle to fat ratio is not something a scale can interpret just by being stood on.
 This is something to keep in mind when selecting a scale to meet your training needs.

 Many scales are kept accurate through a process called calibration.
 A scale should always display an accurate measurement (i.e. if there is nothing on the scale, it should read zero).
 However, regular use and environmental factors can sometimes cause a scale to be inaccurate.
 Calibrating a scale, or adjusting it until it displays the correct metrics, is important to do on a regular basis.
 However, if calibrating a scale is a complicated process, users are not likely to follow through.

-With these facts in mind, when including weight scales on our list of the best, we considered general accuracy of measurements as well as ease of calibration.
+With these facts in mind, when including weight scales on our list of the best, we considered the general accuracy of measurements as well as ease of calibration.

-Other Important Factors to Consider When Selecting the Best Weight Scales
+Other Factors to Consider

 The greatest advantage of having a high tech scale instead of a simple weight scale is that you will have a better picture of your overall health.
 Weight scales with advanced features can provide you with more in-depth body metrics, such as

-- BMI, which can help determine if you are at a healthy body weight for your height
+BMI, which can help determine if you are at a healthy body weight for your height

-- Body Fat Percentage, which tells you how much of your body composition is fat
+Body Fat Percentage, which tells you how much of your body composition is fat

-- Metabolic Age, which helps determine if your body is healthy overall based on a variety of factors
+Metabolic Age, which helps determine if your body is healthy overall based on a variety of factors

 There are other metrics that high tech scales can measure, and the technology varies by brand.
 Consider your fitness and diet needs and goals to make sure you choose the best scale for you.

 The answer to this question really depends on the particular scale that you purchase.
-However, scales all have different operating systems, features, and power sources, so some things you will want to look in to when purchasing a weight scale are what powers the scale (batteries, electricity, etc.), how often it should be calibrated, and how often it needs to sync (if it has a coordinating smart phone app).
+However, scales all have different operating systems, features, and power sources, so some things you will want to look in to when purchasing a weight scale are what powers the scale (batteries, electricity, etc.), how often it should be calibrated, and how often it needs to sync (if it has a coordinating smartphone app).

-Q: Do I really need a scale with a memory feature?
+q: Do I really need a scale with a memory feature?